nylen/lockd/docs/protocol.md

 ### Dump locks and their holders: `d\n` or `d LOCKNAME\n`

-Only available if `lockd` was started with the `--allow-dump` option.
+Only available if the `dump` feature of the `lockd` server is enabled.

 This command is mainly useful for debugging.